teknohog/infinite-fake-website/README.md

 Yes, this is a dual-use technology.
 We're all adults here, aren't we?

+## Fork notice

+This is a modification of bediger4000's original software intended for the Lighttpd web server.
+It doesn't rely on Apache's SCRIPT_URL variable, and so it should be easier to install on any capable server, including Apache itself.

 ## Features

 * Delays a few seconds every time it's invoked.